-Have the actions or negligence of another party caused you injury or damage to your body, property, reputation or rights?
-And has that injury brought on medical expenses, lost wages, damage to your property, pain, suffering or emotional distress?
+Have the actions or negligence of another party caused you injury or damage to your body, property, reputation, or rights?
+And has that injury brought on medical expenses, lost wages, damage to your property, pain, suffering, or emotional distress?

 If so, you may have case to bring a claim or lawsuit to recover those expenses.

-What are common personal injury claims?
+What are the most common personal injury claims?